Skip to Content

 A falling level of drugs in the addicted person’s body can create a severe withdrawal syndrome.

-Drugs such as benzodiazepines, a type of tranquilizer, can cause anxiety and seizures during drug withdrawal.
-Cocaine can cause depression and restlessness and alcohol can cause tremors and seizures that last for days.
+Drugs, such as benzodiazepine tranquilizers, can cause anxiety and seizures during drug withdrawal.
+Cocaine can cause depression and restlessness, and alcohol can cause tremors and seizures that last for days.

-These withdrawal symptoms can only be rapidly alleviated by taking the drug again.
+These withdrawal symptoms can only be rapidly alleviated by retaking the drug.

-Drug use, unwanted behavior, is therefore reinforced negatively when the aversive symptoms are taken away by taking another dose of the drug4, causing relapses likely to occur.
+Therefore, drug use, unwanted behavior, is reinforced negatively when the aversive symptoms are taken away by taking another dose of the drug, causing relapses likely to occur.4

 Examples At Home

-Here is a less obvious but more pervasive example of negative reinforcement used by parents unintentionally.
+Here is a less obvious but more pervasive example of negative reinforcement parents use unintentionally.

 Mom tells a toddler to go to bed, which the toddler hates.
 The toddler then protests, whines, and throws a tantrum.
 Mom gives in and allows a later bedtime to stop her child’s tantrum.
 The child then stops crying and whining.

 In this case, going to bed is an aversive stimulus for the child.
-By throwing a tantrum, the negative outcome is avoided, reinforcing the tantrum-throwing behavior.
+Throwing a tantrum prevents the negative outcome, reinforcing the tantrum-throwing behavior.

 At the same time, a toddler’s whining and crying is an uncomfortable stimulus for Mom.
 When Mom gives in, the aversive stimulus is taken away, reinforcing Mom’s giving-in behavior.